SamGFrendo/Woody/readme.md

 2. [].filter
 3. Splitting code across multipe files
 4. Different between innerHTML and textContent
-5. Should a function ALWAYS 'return'
+5. Should a function ALWAYS explicetly 'return'
+6. I need to figure out the best way to split a project across multiple files - what are modules?!